 On several occasions, when the Beagle has been within the mouth of the Plata, the rigging has been coated with the web of the Gossamer Spider.
 One day (November 1st, 1832) I paid particular attention to this subject.
 The weather had been fine and clear, and in the morning the air was full of patches of the flocculent web, as on an autumnal day in England.
 The ship was sixty miles distant from the land, in the direction of a steady though light breeze.
 Vast numbers of a small spider, about one-tenth of an inch in length, and of a dusky red colour, were attached to the webs.
 There must have been, I should suppose, some thousands on the ship.
-The little spider, when first coming in contact with the rigging, was always seated on a single thread, and not on the flocculent mass.
-This latter seems merely to be produced by the entanglement of the single threads.
+The little spider, when first coming in contact with the rigging, was always seated on a single thread, and not on the flocculent mass. seems merely to be produced by the entanglement of the single threads.
 The spiders were all of one species, but of both sexes, together with young ones.
 These latter were distinguished by their smaller size and more dusky colour.
-I will not give the description of this spider, but merely state that it does not appear to me to be included in any of Latreille's genera.
-The little aeronaut as soon as it arrived on board was very active, running about, sometimes letting itself fall, and then reascending the same thread; sometimes employing itself in making a small and very irregular mesh in the corners between the ropes.
-It could run with facility on the surface of water.
-When disturbed it lifted up its front legs in the attitude of attention.
-On its first arrival it appeared very thirsty, and with exserted maxillæ drank eagerly of drops of water;
+I will not give the description of this spider, but merely state that it does not appear to me to be included in any of Latreille's genera. little aëronaut as soon as it arrived on board was very active, running about, sometimes letting itself fall, and then reascending the same thread; sometimes employing itself in making a small and very irregular mesh in the corners between the ropes. could run with facility on the surface of water.
+When disturbed it lifted up its front legs, in the attitude of attention.
+On its first arrival it appeared very thirsty, and with exserted maxillæ drank eagerly of drops of water; this same circumstance has been observed by Strack: may it not be in consequence of the little insect having passed through a dry and rarefied atmosphere?

-^{} The flies which frequently accompany a ship for some days on its passage from harbour to harbour, wandering from the vessei, are soon lost, and all disappear.

-this same circumstance has been observed by Strack: may it not be in consequence of the little insect having passed through a dry and rarefied atmosphere?
 Its stock of web seemed inexhaustible.

-While watching some that were suspended by a single thread, I several times observed that the slightest breath of air bore them away out of sight, in a horizontal line.
-On another occasion (25th), under similar circumstances, I repeatedly observed the same kind of small spider, either when placed or having crawled on some little eminence, elevate its abdomen, send forth a thread, and then sail away horizontally, but with a rapidity which was quite unaccountable.
+1 The flies which frequently accompany a ship for some days on its passage from harbour to harbour, wandering from the vessel, are soon lost, and all disappear, watching some that were suspended by a single thread, I several times observed that the slightest breath of air bore them away out of sight, in a horizontal line.
+On another occasion (25th) under similar circumstances, I repeatedly observed the same kind of small spider, either when placed or having crawled on some little eminence, elevate its abdomen, send forth a thread, and then sail away horizontally, but with a rapidity which was quite unaccountable.
 I thought I could perceive that the spider, before performing the above preparatory steps, connected its legs together with the most delicate threads, but I am not sure whether this observation was correct.